Tummy tuck after weight loss

 Restores shape and position to breasts that have changed significantly with weight loss.

 Ideal candidates are typically at or near goal weight, have maintained a stable weight for six to twelve months, and are in good overall health.
+This is especially important for patients who have lost weight through bariatric surgery, GLP-1 medication, or long-term lifestyle change.
 Smoking should be stopped well in advance because it meaningfully increases surgical risk.

 Just as important, this should be something you are choosing for yourself, with clear expectations about what surgery can and cannot do.